FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 \end{bmatrix}
 $$

-Extending this to matrix-matrix products by creating one or more columns in our "vector" is intuitive -- it creates one or more columns in the output:
+Extending this to matrix-matrix products by creating one or more columns in our "vector" is intuitive -- every new column added our "vector" adds a new column to the output matrix:

 $$
 \begin{bmatrix}